aaronbieber/coaching-blog/content/posts/success-fills-available-space.md

 image_attribution: Joe Photographer
 ---

+There are some separate themes here:

+* Don't manage the "how," manage the "why."
+Very Simon Sinek, very Art of Action.
+As a leader, especially a senior leader several levels removed from the people doing the "real work," you serve the organization best by focusing on the intent, the desired outcome.

+* Focusing on "why" and "intent" are tactical implementations for the goal of providing space and trust to teams.
+Fire people when they're not understanding the outcome, when they're defying the desired outcome.
+Don't expect them to do exactly what you would do.

+"If you could imagine it, you wouldn't need a team to do it."

+Teams build things you couldn't build on your own.
+By definition, a team builds something they invented.
+It serves a purpose that you've defined, but if you could imagine all the details of what it needed to be, why did you hire a team?

+I can already think of some leaders saying "I know how it should be, I just can't do it fast enough by myself."
+Maybe that's a bad reason to be in leadership?
+If you just need speed, or parallelism, bring in contractors.

+But what's the thesis?

  * Leadership is about being a *conduit* for customer and business need

  * Team needs are secondary to customer needs, but still more important than